SpectraCoder/ESP32_Novy_Commander/README.md

 ![ESP32 with a 433mhz transmitter soldered onto it](https://github.com/SpectraCoder/ESP32_Novy_Commander/blob/main/ESP32_Novy_Commander.jpg?raw=true)

-> For convenience, I soldered the 433mhz transmitter directly to the ESP32.
+For convenience, I soldered the XD-FST FS1000A 433mhz transmitter directly to the ESP32.
-> By setting pin 22 to HIGH, it powers the transmitter while pin 23 is used to send data.
+By setting pin 22 to HIGH, it powers the transmitter while pin 23 is used to send data.
-> The pin next to those is ground.
+The pin next to those is ground.

 ## Usage